testillano/h2agent/README.md

    ```bash
     helm repo add erthelm https://testillano.github.io/helm
    ```

-   TODO: when this project is public, the helm repository will be hosted here and work flows for helm publish on `gh-pages` branch will be moved too (https://testillano.github.io/h2agent).

 2. Add one dependency to your `Chart.yaml` file per each service you want to mock with `h2agent` service (use alias when two or more dependencies are included).